JamesParrott/py-avdu/README.md

 and I'll do my best to fix it.
 If a bug that's a major security concern can't be fixed or worked around, then ultimately I will sunset this project.

+The port of Avdu is incomplete.
+Claude's code to decrypt my vault worked great.
+Unfortunately ChatGPT's port of the TOTP generator produced incorrect TOTP codes.
+Luckily there is a trustworthy library from PyAuth (PyOTP) to use instead which does exactly this purpose.

 ## Alternatives